kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 4. [Check the orchestration status](#tutorials-check-orchestration-status).

->**NOTE:** Only one orchestration can be processed at the same time.
-If the KEB is already processing some orchestration the newly created will wait for processing with the **pending** state.
+>**NOTE:** Only one orchestration request can be processed at the same time.
+If KEB is already processing an orchestration, the newly created request waits for processing with the `PENDING` state.

 ### Strategies

-To change the behaviour of the orchestration you can specify a strategy in the request body.
+To change the behavior of the orchestration, you can specify a strategy in the request body.

-For now we support only the **Parallel** strategy with two types of schedule:
+For now, we support only the **parallel** strategy with two types of schedule:

 - Immediate - schedules the upgrade operations instantly
-- MaintenanceWindow - schedules the upgrade operations respecting the maintenance time windows specified for given runtime
+- MaintenanceWindow - schedules the upgrade operations with the maintenance time windows specified for a given Runtime

 You can also configure how many upgrade operations can be executed in parallel to accelerate the process.
 Specify the **parallel** object in the request body with **workers** field set to the number of concurrent executions for the upgrade operations.

-The example strategy objects looks as follows:
+The example strategy object looks as follows:

 ```json
 {